alphagov/govuk-prototype-kit/docs/documentation/make-first-prototype/make-first-prototype.md

 # Build a basic prototype using the Prototype Kit

-This tutorial shows you how to prototype a basic service that will:
+This tutorial shows you how to prototype a fictional 'Apply for a juggling licence' service that will:

 - ask 2 questions
 - show the user's answers